Copywriting: Internet

 The internet has expanded the range of copywriting opportunities to include landing pages and other web content, online advertisements, emails, blogs, social media, and other forms of electronic communication.

-The internet has brought new opportunities for copywriters to learn their craft, do research and view others' work.
-Clients, copywriters and art directors can more readily find each other, making freelancing a viable job option.
-There are also many new websites that make becoming a freelance copywriter a much more organized process.
-In recent years, Generative AI tools have opened up copywriting to small business owners and non-copywriters.

-Experimenting and ongoing re-evaluation are part of the process.
+Experimenting and ongoing revaluation are part of the process.

 Search engine optimization (SEO)

 An example Search Engine Results Page.

 Web copy may include among its objectives the achievement of higher rankings in search engines.
 Originally, this involved the strategic placement and repetition of keywords and phrases on web pages, but writing in a manner that human readers would consider normal, as well as their inclusion into meta tags, page headings, and sub-headings.
 In the case of Google, a copywriter would tailor content to its "E-E-A-T" algorithm, which ranks search results based on experience, expertise, authoritativeness, and trustworthiness.

 Book publishing

 In book publishing, the back of the book contains a blurb that presents a summary or details pertaining to the information inside.
 The author uses the back cover to grab the attention of the audience as well as provides the information for what the book contains and persuades the customer to develop an interest in the product.